phylaxsystems/credible-layer-starter/README.md

 ## Deployment

-Note: For convenience you can set the environment variables as defined below.
+Note: For convenience you can set the environment variables as defined below, but you can also paste the values directly into the commands in place of the environment variables.

 ### Deploy PhyLock